Auslander's formula and correspondence for exact categories: Introduction

 \subsection{Acknowledgements}

-The authors thank Mikhail Gorsky for useful discussions and for providing some references.
-The 2nd author would like to thank the Hausdorff Institute for Mathematics in Bonn, since parts of the paper was written during his stay at the junior trimester program ``New Trends in Representation Theory''.
+The authors thank Luisa Fiorot, Mikhail Gorsky, and Chrysostomos Psaroudakis for useful discussions, as well as the anonymous referee for many and detailed comments improving the manuscript.
+The 2nd author would like to thank the Hausdorff Institute for Mathematics in Bonn, since parts of the paper were written during his stay at the junior trimester program ``New Trends in Representation Theory''.
 The third authors is currently a postdoctoral researcher at FWO (12.M33.16N).